tymyrddin/purple/source/docs/thirteen/the-ask.md

 Principals negotiate positions.
 Institutional leadership develops policies.
 Once these are agreed, an institution needs them to hold, and analysis that contradicts them is not helpful in the institutional sense of helpful.
-The advisor who provides such analysis is doing their job.
+An advisor who provides such analysis is doing their job.
 They are not being easy to work with.

 Most of this pressure is not explicit.
 Nobody asks the advisor to shade their analysis toward the institutional position.
 The effect happens through framing: the question is posed in a way that makes the confirming answer likely, the evidence provided is the evidence that supports the position, and the timeline allows for a conclusion but not for deep examination of counterevidence.
-The advisor who does not notice the framing may produce confirmation without having been asked for it directly.
+An advisor who does not notice the framing may produce confirmation without having been asked for it directly.

 A significant portion of requests presented as analysis requests in mandate-driven institutions